Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>I’m thinking of two numbers, one of which is three times as big as the other.
+<pre class='language-latex'><code class='language-latex'>I'm thinking of two numbers, one of which is three times as big as the other.
 When I double one of my numbers and then add it to the other I get $140$.
 Which of the following cannot possibly be one of my numbers?
 <emptyline>
 A: $20$
 <emptyline>